One Day With Racket

 Isn't it self explanatory?

-When snake-action is called, check which button is currently pressed and move in the related direction.
+is called, check which button is currently pressed and move in the related direction.

 I just have to plug it in the loop and wait to see the effect!